• Skip to primary navigation

 • Whole Milk.
 I like to use whole milk when making custard because we want the richness that whole milk provides.

 • Heavy Whipping Cream.
-I like to use a combination of cream and milk so that you get the thickness and richness but not overly thick.
+I like to use a combination of heavy cream and milk so that you get the thickness and richness but not overly thick.

 • Eggs.
 We will use 4 whole eggs and 1 additional egg yolk.
 I love to use additional egg yolk in lots of recipes.
 The egg yolk provides a luscious yellow color to the custard as well as a bit more richness.
 Trust me, I've tried the pie with and without the extra egg yolk and I truly believe the extra egg yolk makes all the difference!